Bootloader

 -

-Open the AMT tool and click the “Unlock bootloader” button
+Open the AMT tool and click the βUnlock bootloaderβ button

-Archive (Old information)
+Archive (Old information)β

-Official way
+Official wayβ

-The official way to unlock the bootloader does not work on Moto g24, as the fastboot oem unlock
+The official way to unlock the bootloader does not work on Moto g24, as the fastboot oem unlock command does not exist.

-command only to get greeted by the [secure] not allow
+It's possible to use fastboot flashing unlock command only to get greeted by the [secure] not allow message.

 Through the reverse engineering of the bootloader, we were able to conclude that the phone does not require any key (compared to penangf).
 Instead, it only requires secure boot to be disabled, and the bootloader will get unlocked.

-.
+The phone seem to have a modified version of lk, developed by Tinno.
 This bootloader has a feature to relock right away if the phone is not a development unit, making it mandatory to develop a patched LK in case of success in unlocking the bootloader.

 MTKClient didn't work at first with moto g24, as the Download Agent had DA SLA enabled with Tinno keys.
 Thanks to Shomy, the keys needed for one of the two DA files of g24 was found and merged into mtkclient (git, not stable release).